dlevs/vscode-regex-robin/test/test-sample.md

 As should this.
 But {{THIS_SHOULD_BE_BLUE}}, and [links](https://google.com) should be blue too.
 The TIP: Is yellow and truncated.

 This should not be highlighted.
-But @Clara should be highlighted and appear in the tree view.
+But @Clara and @Gary should be highlighted and appear in the tree view.

 ## Bullet lists